sersad-ru/MultiSens/README.md

 You can create your own plugin in 3 steps.

 ### Step 1.
 The plugin header
-First of all choose the plugin name.
+First of all choose the plugins name.
 Plugin files and main function name should start with "plg".
 For example, `plgSample.h` for plugin named "Sample".
 Let's look into `plgSample.h`.
 ```cpp